Proportional Selection in Networks: Experimental Evaluation

 \subsection{Euclidean Data}

 Our final set of experiments is inspired by applications in social choice.
-Our methods can be applied to elect a committee among a group of voters who vote amongst themselves (without a predetermined set of candidates).
+As already highlighted, our methods can be applied to elect a committee among a group of voters who vote amongst themselves.
 In the social choice literature, voters and candidates are often modeled as points in a two-dimensional Euclidean space, typically representing an ideological spectrum~\citep{elk-fal-las-sko-sli-tal:c:2d-multiwinner}.
-Similarly, we assume that the nodes in our graph (representing both voters and candidates) correspond to points.
-These points are sampled from a specific distribution, which we describe later.
+Similarly, we assume that the nodes (representing both voters and candidates) correspond to points.
+These are sampled from a specific distribution, which we describe later.
 Edges between nodes are introduced based on the distances between them, using one of four strategies.
-The first two strategies align with conventional assumptions in social choice, where voters are more likely to prefer candidates closer to them in the ideological space:

-\begin{description} \item[E-radius:] Each node connects (with a certain fixed probability) to the nodes within a specified radius. \item[E-appr:] Each node connects to a fixed number of its closest neighbors.
-To introduce some noise, we assume that each neighbor can be omitted with a fixed probability. \end{description}
+The first two strategies align with conventional assumptions in social choice, where voters are more likely to prefer candidates closer to them in the ideological space: Under \textbf{E-radius}, each node connects (with a fixed probability) to those within a specified radius.
+Under \textbf{E-appr}, each node connects to a fixed number of its closest neighbors.
+To introduce some noise, we assume that each neighbor can be omitted with a fixed probability.

-We also propose a novel Euclidean model, which is well aligned with the idea inspired by liquid democracy: that the voters tend to vote for their close friends (i.e., close points), yet in their preferences, exhibit a bias toward candidates with higher competence.
-In this model, each candidate is assigned an objective value representing their competence (represented as the $y$-coordinate).
-A node located at point $(x, y)$ connects to the nodes closest to $(x, y + b)$ rather than to itself, where $b$ is a constant representing the competence bias.
-Variants of this model are denoted as \textbf{B-radius} and \textbf{B-appr}, respectively, depending on whether the voters tend to approve the candidates within a certain radius of acceptability or a certain number of candidates.
+We also propose a novel Euclidean model, which is well aligned with the idea inspired by liquid democracy: the voters tend to vote for their close friends (i.e., close points), yet in their preferences, exhibit a bias toward candidates with higher competence.
+Each candidate is assigned an objective value representing their competence ($y$-coordinate).
+A node located at point $(x, y)$ connects to the nodes closest to $(x, y + b)$, where $b$ is a constant representing the competence bias.
+Variants of this model are denoted as \textbf{B-radius} and \textbf{B-appr}, depending on whether the voters approve candidates within a certain radius of acceptability or a certain number of candidates.